What are the benefits of Pregnancy Yoga?

 Pregnancy yoga can also help to create space in the pelvic outlet and encourages good fetal positioning.
 It supports the huge physical changes that the body goes through and therefore helps prevent discomfort and complications.
 Studies show that it promotes shorter, simpler labours and births.

 The relaxation at the end of every yoga session helps mums to release their doubts and fears and encourages a positive birth mindset which is essential for a good birth.
 It will aid sleep patterns and bring a sense of wellbeing.
 It’s a wonderful time to just let go and escape from our busy lives.

 What are the benefits of Postnatal Yoga?

-It is designed for mums with their babies and so incorporates the little ones into the practice, either using yoga asanas to keep the babies entertained, or holding the babies as part of the yoga itself.
-We will even learn a few baby reflexology moves for calming and comforting your baby.
+It is designed for mums with their babies (before they start to crawl!) and so incorporates the little ones into the practice where possible, either using yoga asanas to keep the babies entertained, or holding the babies as part of the yoga itself.
+Also, we can even learn a few baby reflexology moves for calming and comforting your baby.

 - restores hormonal balance

 - eases pressure on the nervous system

 - Helps reduce anxiety and depression